epfml/text_to_image_generation/README.md

 ### How to generate images from text?

-1. Download the checkpoints of the image decoder, CLIP translator, and upsampler at https://drive.google.com/drive/folders/1NEYwdgRLBx-nRvw66Td8cxr4nS5yTkgq?usp=sharing and put them into the folder *models*.
+1. Download the checkpoints of the image decoder, CLIP translator, and upsampler [here](https://drive.google.com/drive/folders/1NEYwdgRLBx-nRvw66Td8cxr4nS5yTkgq?usp=sharing).
+Then put the checkpoints into the folder *models*.

-2. Write the the image descriptions in captions.txt.
+2. Write the the image descriptions you want to generate in `captions.txt`.

-3. Run the shell script to generate images, i.e., `. sample_from_text.sh`.
+3. Run the shell script to generate images, i.e., `sh sample_from_text.sh`.

 4. (Optional) Increase the resolution with the upsampler using the shell script `sample_upsampler.pt`.